nathandecaux/labelprop/README.md

       CHECKPOINT is the path to the checkpoint (.ckpt) file.

     Options:
-      -s, --shape INTEGER         Image size (default: 256) -z, --z_axis INTEGER        Axis along which to propagate (default: 2) -l, --label INTEGER         Label to propagate (default: 0 = all)
+      -h, --hints FILE            Path to the hints image (.nii.gz) -s, --shape INTEGER         Image size (default: 256) -z, --z_axis INTEGER        Axis along which to propagate (default: 2) -l, --label INTEGER         Label to propagate (default: 0 = all)